fred913/sockethttp-ext-demo/README.md

    First, `extension.py` is using `exec` and reading file content to execute the extension script, not using `importlib.import_module` or `__import__` .
 This way will protect the code in the `extension.py` .
 And the environment is defined in a variable (using `exec` method).
  ----

-#### In case of the following situations, submit a pull request or issue:

- - Bugs that can cause fatal errors
- - Introduce some new features